Do Video Games Reduce Stress? The Science Explained.

 Highly competitive play can be stressful

 Many video games are highly competitive, which (as mentioned above) can provide a sense of achievement when you are performing well.
 However, it can also be demotivating and cause stress when you are performing badly.

 Escapism is not a long-term solution

 Although gaming may take your mind off the stress in your life for a brief time, as soon as the game ends your problems are still there.
 Stress is something you need to learn to manage in healthy ways, instead of escaping from it with video games.
+In extreme cases, playing video games too much can literally kill you.
 See our tips below.

 7 ways to manage stress without gaming

 Although video games can help relieve stress if played in moderation, they don’t provide solutions.
 There are other ways to manage stress, so you feel happier and more fulfilled:

 - Exercise – Physical activity is proven to be a stress reliever and it is highly accessible.
 Find an exercise you enjoy – go to the gym, join a group class, walk your pet or just get out in nature – and make it part of your regular routine.